iliyaML/ibm-machine-learning/exploratory-data-analysis/README.md

 EDA is also important in the process of identifying patterns, observing trends, and formulating hypothesis.

-Common summary statistics for EDA include finding summary statistics and producing visualizations.
+Common summary statistics for EDA include **finding summary statistics** and **producing visualizations**.

 - [01c_LAB_EDA.ipynb](https://colab.research.google.com/github/iliyaML/ibm-machine-learning/blob/main/exploratory-data-analysis/01c_LAB_EDA.ipynb)
 - [EDA_Lab.ipynb](https://colab.research.google.com/github/iliyaML/ibm-machine-learning/blob/main/exploratory-data-analysis/EDA_Lab.ipynb)

 ## Feature Engineering and Variable Transformation

-Transforming variables helps to meet the assumptions of statistical models.
+**Transforming variables** helps to meet the assumptions of statistical models.
 A concrete example is a linear regression, in which you may transform a predictor variable such that it has a linear relation with a target variable.

-Common variable transformations are: calculating log transformations and polynomial features, encoding a categorical variable, and scaling a variable.
+Common variable transformations are:

+- calculating log transformations and polynomial features
+- encoding a categorical variable
+- scaling a variable

 Exercises: